Do you love animals and walking in nature?

 Tip #9.
 Take plenty of water and snacks

 Singapore has a very humid climate.
-If you’re not used to it, then it feels like walking around in a permanent sauna or oven – and there is no relief from the heat even after the sun goes down.
+If you’re not used to it, then it feels like you’re walking around in a permanent sauna or oven – and there is no relief from the heat even after the sun goes down.

 And as the Night Safari is set within a rainforest, its humidity is doubled!